RMcKennaSESE/EGM722_Assignment/README.md

 1. Introduction

 Geography and basketball are two subjects which find themselves surprisingly intertwined.
-One of the more notable inspirations for this project was the work of Kirk Golsberry, a cartographer and data visualization specialist who has gone on to write for major publications such as ESPN and Grantland as well as publishing a book, Sprawlball (2019), on how space has driven change in how the game is played in the last decade.
-While the specifics of shot charts and what True Shooting % means aren’t explored here, it’s nice to give a nod to past work.
-The other main influence on this project is the work of Joey Loose (u/jloose128 on reddit) who has produced maps of the NCAA tournament each year.
+One of the more notable inspirations for this project was the work of Kirk Golsberry, a cartographer and data visualization specialist who has written for major publications such as ESPN and Grantland as well as publishing a book, Sprawlball (2019), on how space has driven change in how the game is played in the last decade.
+While the specifics of shot charts and what True Shooting % means aren’t explored here, reference should be given to influential work.
+The other main influence on this project is the work of Joey Loose (u/jloose128 on Reddit) who has produced maps of the NCAA tournament each year.
 These maps, which display the closest US county to each team, at each stage in the tournament are the biggest source of inspiration for the work done here.

-This code in this repository is a Jupyter notebook intended to create and display a map of the USA containing point data for teams from the National Basketball Association.
+This code in this repository is a Jupyter notebook intended to create and display a map of the USA containing point data for teams from the National Basketball Association (NBA).
 Data from US counties will also be incorporated and displayed according to the nearest NBA team.
-The last section of the code in this notebook will create and save bar charts to your working directory.
-Running this code will create a map displaying all 30 teams in the NBA as of writing this document.
+The last section of the code in this notebook will create and save bar charts to your working directory

 The code will then use functions that will modify the data used and recalculate the map, essentially eliminating teams from the title race.